 (e) All safety belt, harness, or strap and lanyard hardware shall be capable of withstanding a tensile loading of five thousand pounds without cracking, breaking, or becoming permanently deformed.

 (7) Safety nets.

-(a) Safety nets shall be provided when workplaces are more than thirty feet above the ground, water, or other surface where the use of ladders, scaffolds, catch platforms, temporary floors, safety lines, or safety belts is impractical.
+(a) Safety nets shall be provided when workplaces are more than twenty-five feet above the ground, water, or other surface where the use of ladders, scaffolds, catch platforms, temporary floors, safety lines, or safety belts is impractical.